Anna d'Este: Life

 Anna d'Este was born on 16 November 1531, the eldest daughter of the Duke of Ferrara Ercole II (son of Lucrezia Borgia and grandson of Pope Alexander VI) and his wife, Renée of France (daughter of King Louis XII of France).
 She grew up in Ferrara, where she received an excellent education.
 The future writer and scholar Olympia Fulvia Morata was chosen as one of her companions at court.

 In 1548, after long and difficult negotiations, her marriage was arranged with the French prince François, duke of Aumale, son of Claude, Duke of Guise.
 The contract was signed in Ferrara on 28 September and the marriage was held in Saint-Germain-en-Laye near Paris on 16 December.
 The princess was never to return to Italy.
-Through her mother, Anna was the granddaughter of the French king Louis XII and therefore related to Henry II and his sons.
+Through her mother, Anna was the granddaughter of the French king Louis XII.

 By her marriage she had become a member of the powerful Guise family, and because of her Italian roots she had especially close ties to the queen and later queen-mother, Catherine de' Medici.
 For these reasons, her position at court was outstanding.
 Duchess of Guise after the death of her father-in-law in 1550, she governed the family estates and the enormous fortunes of the Guise with the help of her mother-in-law, Antoinette de Bourbon.
 She was active on behalf of her father and acted as mediator between the courts of France and of Ferrara.
 She gave birth to seven children, four of whom reached adulthood.